 Replace base and height with the cell references for those values.
 When you press Enter, the formula will return the area of the triangle.

 Moreover, if you want to make sure that you ace your next Excel interview, then studying and mastering these interview questions for Excel skills is crucial.
-But don't just memorize the answers try to understand the underlying concepts as well, so that you can apply them in a variety of situations.
-And if you need more help with these basic MS Excel interview questions and other advanced concepts, opt for the KnowledgeHut’s Computer courses as their experts are always here to lend a hand.
+But don't just memorize the answers; try to understand the underlying concepts so that you can apply them in various situations.
+If you want to learn more than just Excel skills, KnowledgeHut's best data science certification will help you expand your area of knowledge more.
 Just reach out and let them help you out in the easiest way possible.
-Good luck on your upcoming interview!
+Good luck with your upcoming interview!